 Your Least Favorite ED Attending’s Shift

 Some attendings just like to order studies.
-And usually, the younger and more inexperienced the attending working in the ED, the more studies ordered.
+And usually, the younger and more inexperienced the attending physician working in the ED, the more studies ordered.
 So, beware of a shift with this sort of physician.
 The emergency department will inundate you until you are teeming with work.
-Try to postpone your shift to another day!!!
+Try to postpone your call to another day!!!

 Blue skies?
 Perfect temperature?
-You are in for a wild day!
+You are in for a rough day!
 Everyone wants to be outside.
 And guess what?
 That means sports and injuries.
 And, you are on the front line… So?
 They are coming to the hospital for imaging!!!!

 Summary Of The Best And Worst Days